 Key Takeaways

-- Military base stability: JBSA supports ~$41 billion annual economic impact, shielding SA from major downturns
+- Military base stability: JBSA supports approximately $41 billion annual economic impact, shielding San Antonio from major downturns

-- New construction competing aggressively with resale — builder incentives squeezing sellers
+- New construction competing aggressively with resale, with builder incentives squeezing sellers

 San Antonio is the second-largest city in Texas and one of the most affordable major metros in the state.
 But in 2026, the market is shifting.
 Inventory is climbing, homes are sitting longer, and new construction is pulling buyers away from resale properties at an accelerating pace.

-This guide breaks down the latest San Antonio data, explains how the military economy shapes demand, and explores why more sellers are turning to cash offers.
+This guide breaks down the latest San Antonio data, explains how the military economy shapes demand, and explores why more San Antonio sellers are turning to cash offers.

 San Antonio 2026 Market Overview

-San Antonio's median single-family home price of $282,000 makes it the most affordable major metro in Texas — significantly below Dallas-Fort Worth ($395K), Houston ($322K), and Austin ($450K+).
+San Antonio's median sale price of $260,000 (Redfin, March 2026) makes it the most affordable major metro in Texas, sitting 41% below the national median and well below Dallas-Fort Worth, Houston, and Austin.
 That affordability has fueled consistent population growth and investor interest for years.
 But the market dynamics are changing.

 | Metric | Current Value | Trend |